solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     ![The Connection strings page of the Azure Cosmos DB Cluster resource is highlighted.
 On the Connection strings page, the copy to clipboard button to the right of the psql connection string is highlighted.](media/postgresql-connection-details-psql.png)

-4. At the Cloud Shell prompt, replace the `{your_password}` token with the password you assigned to the `s2admin` user when creating your database, then run the command.
+4. At the Cloud Shell prompt, replace the `{your_password}` token with the password you assigned to the `s2admin` user when creating the database, then run the command.
 If you followed the instructions in Lab 1, the password should be `Seattle123Seattle123`.

-5. Connect to your database using the `psql` by entering the following at the prompt:
+5. Connect to the database using the `psql` by entering the following at the prompt:

     ```bash
     psql